northeast-kansas-library-system/next/source/usergroup/ug.20210401.rst

 #.
 What should the best practices be for claims returned items (OTTAWA)

+    - Specifically OTTAWA wanted to know about what to do when a different library marks one of your items as "Claims returned."
+    - ILL rules
+    - Report 2915

     ..
       Need CR reports - 1 report to identify items - 1 report to identify library where item was checked out